 Some meals are included as part of your tour – please check your individual departure for the relevant meal inclusions

 The tap water in UK is generally of excellent quality.
 Unless otherwise advised, you can drink the local tap water.
 Bottled water can be bought at supermarkets, kiosks and many shops.
 It is good practise to bring your own reusable water bottle to keep plastic waste to a minimum on tour.

 • Opening Hours

-• VAT/Tax Refund:
+• VAT/Tax Refund

 Numerous shops in UK offer a VAT refund when leaving the country.
 Please ask the salesperson whether tax-free shopping applies to the shop in question.